mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 It really depends on the individual.
 Maybe someone really can see big mind after practicing three years, or five years, maybe ten years.
 Maybe so.
 It doesn’t matter.

-Is that okay?
 That’s why it’s pretty hard.
 But the important point is, when we practice, we have to practice zazen not as the being involved in the many things in the dualistic world.
 Analyzing, synthesizing: “I like this,” “I don’t like this,” “I feel good,” “I don’t feel good,” “That’s why I want do this,” “I don’t want to do this”...
 This is very *messy*. *[He laughs.]* No matter how long you practice zazen, you cannot find big mind [that way].
 Anyway, that is *that*; it’s not necessary to destroy or hate or like [those thoughts].
 [Leave them] alone.
 All you have to do is, just right zazen, if you want to do zazen.

 #### 1:27:50

-**Question**: [Roshi](glossary#roshi)?
-Is [*aprāpti*](glossary#aprāpti) always present when [*prāpti*](glossary#prāpti) is present?
+**Question**: Roshi?
+Is *aprāpti* always present when *prāpti* is present?

 **Katagiri**: That is a very conceptualized thing.
 There are lots of terms there; but in [Mahayana Buddhism](glossary#mahayana) we don’t believe they are really something which exist.
 If you say *something which exists*, it has substance.

-**Same person**: Okay, well in the story that you gave us as an example of [*prāpti*](glossary#prāpti) and [*aprāpti*](glossary#aprāpti), it seemed to me, if I understand it right, *prāpti* was the force that brought your friend back to the monastery, and *aprāpti* was the earthquake.
+**Same person**: Okay, well in the story that you gave us as an example of *prāpti* and *aprāpti*, it seemed to me, if I understand it right, *prāpti* was the force that brought your friend back to the monastery, and *aprāpti* was the earthquake.
 And they were both present at that time.
 I think; if I understand the terms.

-**Katagiri**: [Aprāpti](glossary#aprāpti) is a kind of force which kept my friend at Eiheiji monastery separate from the movie theater.
+**Katagiri**: *Aprāpti* is a kind of force which kept my friend at Eiheiji monastery separate from the movie theater.
 It kept him away, saving him from death.
 That is *aprāpti*: there is something separate; a force to separate.
 Or sometimes put together; at that time, unfortunately, you have to die.
 But he was saved; that is, maybe, a force of *aprāpti*.

-**Question**: Do you mean, [Roshi](glossary#roshi), because he changed his mind?
+**Question**: Do you mean, Roshi, because he changed his mind?

-**Katagiri***: [Aprāpti](glossary#aprāpti) is not-obtaining or not-getting.
+**Katagiri***: *Aprāpti* is not-obtaining or not-getting.
 That is a kind of force; that means a conditioned element.
 So, before your mind is [exercised], there is some kind of force, to attach to, or to separate from; to put together, or to separate.
 That is total dynamic working.

 Is that clear?
-That is [*aprāpti*](glossary#aprāpti): force to separate from something.
+That is *aprāpti*: force to separate from something.

-**Same person**: Is that like inertia, [Roshi](glossary#roshi)?
+**Same person**: Is that like inertia, Roshi?

 **Katagiri**: Nausea?